 Indeed on this trip, Mike and Tip took us to Khao Soy Homkrun, a one person restaurant, and the Khao Soy here was really special.
 Unless you have another reason to go there, I wouldn’t, though.
 It is way down the Hang Dong Highway past the airport, past Makro and the 7-Eleven on the left.

 2 I also think if you go to the food websites recommended in my article, such as Bonne appétit and Rachel cooks Thai, and if you follow the recipes, the Khao Soy that you cook at home will probably better than that offered in most restaurants.
 The one thing you can’t get easily are the curry pastes and the spices that everyone in Chiang Mai can obtain from their local fresh food market down the road, which means you’ll have to put in much more effort.
 But your other ingredients and the care you take will make for a superior product.

 I mentioned Hainanese Chicken 1957 in my article, but I should give it a better plug.
-It is located on Inthawararot within the walls just around the corner from the three Kings Monument, marked on Nancy Chandler’s map as favourite cheap eats for locals.
+It is located on Inthawararot within the walls just around the corner from the three Kings Monument, marked on Nancy Chandler’s map (these maps may be no longer available online) as favourite cheap eats for locals.
 Hainanese Chicken 1957 is uncompromising in what it does, but its Hainanese Chicken and pork sate are exceptional.
 Sirichai Khao Soy is on the corner of Inthawararot and Jabhan, and there is excellent ice-cream and other good open-fronted food stalls here as well.

 4 French and Italian Restaurants

 This was a shorter trip than usual and we didn’t get around to most places but we did go to Arcobaleno twice, Pulcinella da Stefano, La Fourchette and Chez Marco.
 The first two were exactly as expected and delightful.